Emergent Symmetry in Quantum Phase Transitions: From Deconfined Quantum Critical Point to Gapless Quantum Spin Liquid: 2. Gapless QSL region

-Note that the lattice symmetry is $C_2$ for $J_{1y}\neq 1.0$ but $C_4$ for $J_{1y}=1.0$ (i.e., the $J_1$-$J_2$ model).
-It would be a little subtle to directly extend the anisotropic results to $J_1$-$J_2$ model, especially for the VBS phase.
-Note that whether the VBS nature in $J_1$-$J_2$ model is a columnar VBS (cVBS) or plaquette VBS (pVBS) phase in the thermodynamic limit is not clear.
-Assuming the extension is continuous, there are two possibilities: (I) It is a cVBS in $J_1$-$J_2$ model; this indicates that the anisotropic case is also cVBS.
-Then the nonzero extrapolated $\langle D^2_y \rangle$ values at $J_{1y}=0.98$ should be finite size effects.
-(II) It is a pVBS in $J_1$-$J_2$ model; to realize a continuous extension, there should be a mixed columnar-plaquette VBS phase to intervene the cVBS and pVBS phases~\cite{didier2008}.
-In this situation, the $\langle D^2_y \rangle$ values in the VBS region at $J_{1y}=0.98$ could not be finite size effects in order to obtain a mixed columnar-plaquette VBS phase.
-The two scenarios can not be distinguished based on current capability.
+Note that the lattice symmetry is $C_2$ for $J_{1y}\neq 1.0$ but $C_4$ for $J_{1y}=1.0$ (i.e., we have the $J_1$-$J_2$ model).
+It would be a little subtle to directly extend the anisotropic results to the $J_1$-$J_2$ model, especially for the VBS phase.
+Note that whether the nature of the VBS in the $J_1$-$J_2$ model is a columnar VBS (cVBS) phase or plaquette VBS (pVBS) phase in the thermodynamic limit is not clear.
+There are two possibilities assuming that the extension is continuous.
+(I) The VBS is in a cVBS phase in the $J_1$-$J_2$ model; this indicates that the VBS is also in the cVBS phase in the anisotropic case.
+The nonzero extrapolated $\langle D^2_y \rangle$ values at $J_{1y}=0.98$ should then be finite-size effects.
+(II) The VBS is in the pVBS phase in the $J_1$-$J_2$ model, and to realize a continuous extension, there should be a mixed columnar--plaquette VBS phase that intervenes the cVBS and pVBS phases~\cite{didier2008}.
+In this situation, the $\langle D^2_y \rangle$ values in the VBS region at $J_{1y}=0.98$ cannot be finite-size effects for a mixed columnar--plaquette VBS phase to be obtained.
+The two scenarios cannot be distinguished based on current capability.

-\subsection{D. correlation functions}
+\subsection{D. Correlation functions}